 ^{32.1} Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity.
-The Company considers all members of their management team, including the Chief Financial Officer, Chief Executive Officer, Directors, Company Secretary and Head of Departments to be its key management personnel.
+The Company considers all members becautive Officer, Directors, Company Secretary and Head of Departments to be its key management personnel.